rayshobby/opensprinkler/OpenSprinkler Controller/software/libraries/README.txt

 The list here documents updates to the OpenSprinkler library.
 Updates to specific programs are documented in each program folder.

 ===============================
+* September 26, 2012
+- Removed support for parallel (concurrent) running mode due to a temporarily unsolvable bug.

 * September 13, 2012

 - Update OpenSprinkler library.
 Firmware number changed to 1.8.